-In this tutorial, you prepare a Raspberry Pi to run Java ME Embedded 8, the most current version of Java ME Embedded.
 The Raspberry Pi is a computer that is about the size of a deck of cards, yet it is capable of running a Linux distribution on its ARM 11 processor.
 The Raspberry Pi also supports USB, Ethernet, audio, HDMI, and RCA video output.
 But most importantly, the Raspberry Pi provides a 26-pin header that connects the computer to the outside world, through general-purpose input/output (GPIO) pins that can drive LEDs, read switches and other electronic signals, and connect to a wealth of inter-integrated circuit (I2C) devices, universal asynchronous receiver/transmitter (UART) devices, and more.
 This header and the Raspberry Pi's low cost is what makes the Raspberry Pi an ideal platform to develop real-world embedded applications with Java ME Embedded.